AlannaBurke/Code-Samples/posts.md

 #### Published Articles:
 [Creating a culture of documentation](https://sdtimes.com/softwaredev/creating-a-culture-of-documentation/) - SD Times, August 2023
 [Your App Will Fail if Your Documentation Is Bad](https://thenewstack.io/your-app-will-fail-if-your-documentation-is-bad/) - The New Stack, August 2023
+[Bad Documentation, Bad Documentation](https://thenewstack.io/bad-documentation-bad-documentation/) - The New Stack, September 2023

 #### Lagoon Blog: